 One thing to notice is, not every client has a technical background.
 That means CIOs or PMs need to understand their requirements thoroughly and explain technical debts to them.
-You may want to provide a cost-benefit analysis (CBA) to give them an indication of cost changing in terms of technical debts.
+You may want to provide a cost-benefit analysis (CBA) to give them an indication of cost changes in terms of technical debts.

 Agile methodologies need to be used, Scrum in particular so that all the work to be finished on the project can be indicated in the backlog and everyone can have a good view of it.

-Quality as a rule
+Quality as a Rule

 When the whole team has the same mindset of building quality products over speeding up launching time-to-deliver, with the right established processes and constant, correct communication, there is no place for technical debt.

 Even the best projects have to carry their own amount of technical debt.
 So, programmers should revisit their projects with an eye towards reducing the debt by seeing how they can be minimized.